 The group: Who is the perfect ski tour partner?

 If you plan a ski tour in a group, it is essential to know who joins it.
 That’s because every person in the group needs to do the ski tour and have fun with it.

 Therefore, knowing the participants’ stamina and training level is a prerequisite in planning a group tour.
 You should also include them in the decision-making process because there might always be something you do not know (such as a fear of something that hinders someone from mastering a special tour).

-When being on tour, always ensure that communication between all group members is secured through mobile phones or radio devices.
+When on tour, always ensure that communication between all group members is secured through mobile phones or radio devices.

 The weather: The weather fairy tells me about the future.

 When planning the perfect ski tour, checking out all sorts of weather data is indispensable.
 And when we speak about “all sorts of weather data,” we mean that the weather forecast is definitely not enough.
 You need to know about the entire weather situation report, including statements about the snow, wind, and avalanche situation.
 For example, such information can be found on ZAMG (please notice that ZAMG is a weather service for Austria; in other parts of the world, you should look for an equivalent).